Property and Debt Division

 How is debt divided in a divorce?

 Minnesota courts aren’t just required to divide assets.
 In addition, they have to divide up the marital debts.
 The judge has to decide whether debts are joint or sole.
-Even if a debt was incurred during the marriage, the judge could still decide that it was an individual debt that benefited only one party, therefore making that party responsible for repaying it.
+Even if a debt was incurred during the marriage, the judge could still decide that it was a personal debt that benefited only one party, therefore making that party responsible for repaying it.
 Minnesota judges have a lot of latitude in deciding how to divide debt.

 Contact Attorney Kay Snyder Today!